-The award made under this RFP will support lasting water quality improvements necessary in the Chesapeake Bay watershed.
+The award made under this RFP will support lasting water quality improvements necessary in impaired watersheds to meet water quality limits as identified by EPA approved a-i, nine element watershed implementation plans.

 Awarded funding must be utilized for implementation of the project.
 Construction costs, project materials, and labor costs related directly to the construction/implementation would be applicable for funding.
 Administrative costs shall not exceed 10% of the grant award.
 Examples of administrative costs include, but are not limited to: